kamal2283/kamal2283/README.md

 - 👋 Hi, I’m @kamal2283
 - 👀 I’m interested in blockchian development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Web3, Machine Learning and Neural Networks
 - 💞️ I’m looking to collaborate on google
 - 📫 How to reach me email me on shahkamal2283@gmail.com